Edmund Culpeper 6" Equinoctial Ring Dial

 Edmund Culpeper 6" Equinoctial Ring Dial:

 London ca. 1725.
-Made entirely of brass, and signed on the meridian ring: Edm Culpeper Fecit.
+This instrument is made entirely of brass, and is 6" in diameter, excluding the shackle.
+Weight is 371 g.
+It is signed on the meridian ring: Edm Culpeper Fecit.
 This was Edmund "1" Culpeper, the celebrated scientific instrument maker, working in London between 1700-1737.
 Edmund "1" Culpeper apprenticed to Walter Hayes in 1684, and was made free of the Grocers company in 1713/14.
 He appears to have made instruments under his own name well before this time however.
 He set up shop in Moorfields, London at the sign of the "Cross Daggers" and worked at this location from 1700-1731.
 From 1731 to 1737 his shop is recorded at Cornhill, London, near the Royal Exchange (1).
 The Cross Daggers is a well known trademark used by Culpeper, and it appears prominently on his trade card.
 Edmund Culpeper produced many types of scientific instruments.
 Inspection of his trade card reveals illustrations of a screw barrel microscope, a quadrant, various drawing instruments, and a nocturnal, among many others.
 The ring dial illustration is strickingly similar, if not identical, to the present example.
 When Culpeper's instruments are found, most are of high precision and well executed.
 He is mainly known for "Culpeper" type tripod microscopes, housed in pyrimidial boxes, and screw-barrel microscope outfits.
 Some instruments made by Culpeper are signed with: "EC" and/or an engraving of the Crossed Daggers (2).
 In some instances, unsigned instruments can be attributed to Culpeper by the engraving style alone.
 When instruments surface with Culpeper's signature, or any of these markings, they are considered quite rare and are highly sought after by collectors.

 Condition: